performant-software/Neatline/docs/final/map-tab-editing-geometry.md

 ## At a Glance

+  - The editing controls under the "Map" tab make it possible to modify existing geometries on the map.
-  - Once a vector annotation has been added to the map, it can be reshaped, dragged, rotated or deleted.
+  - Annotations can be reshaped, rotated, resized, dragged, and deleted.
+  - Use the "Clear all Geometry" button to delete all of the geometries for the record.

 ## Modify Shape